Nothing beats the true analog sound of a cranked tube amp!

 What Do Bad Tubes Look Like?

-To begin with, it would make sense to identify the visible signs of bad tubes before booking your amp with a tech to uncover any deeper problems.
+To begin with, it would make sense to identify the visible signs of bad tubes before booking your amp with an amp tech to uncover any deeper problems.

 Check the Filaments Glow!